 Service-Learning and Civic Engagement

-A sense of responsibility that redefines the bottom line.
+Boosting the sense of responsibility that fuels us all to redefine the bottom line.

-Raising the bar for worthy students starts with each of us raising a hand.
+Being a positive force for the world starts with each of us raising our hand.

-To make a meaningful gift of scholarship or financial aid, please contact Betsy Whipple at firstname.lastname@example.org or 781-891-2769.
+To make a meaningful gift of scholarship or financial aid, please contact Betsy Whipple, associate vice president for university advancement, at firstname.lastname@example.org or 781-891-2769.